GermanLL/GERMANLL/README.md

 I'm always looking for opportunities to improve my skills and expand my career, I'm a dev who is willing to work hard to solve problems.

 ###  I'm currently learning
-- FastAPI
-- Scrum
-- React
-- Flask
+// FastAPI \ Scrum \ React \ Flask

 ###  I'm working on
-- Application projects and websites.
+/ Application projects and websites.
 Although I think I'll wait to learn React before creating the website.

 ### Additional Data
-- In 3 months I will be certified with the Italian language.
+/ In 3 months I'll be certified with the Italian language.
-- I will build more projects for this 2024.
+/ i'll build more projects for this 2024.